 ADAMANT addresses the challenge of timely adaptation in several ways.
-First, it uses DDS to disseminate the environment monitoring information needed to determine an accurate adaptation.
+First, as already mentioned for Challenge 2, it uses DDS to disseminate the environment monitoring information needed to determine an accurate adaptation.
 Second, since the monitoring information is realized as a DDS topic, the DDS QoS policies can be applied to the topic and the applicable entities involved with the topic (e.g., data readers, data writers).
 For example, the transport priority QoS policy can be applied to the environment monitoring data to ensure the environment updates have priority over other data on the network.